Yanmi01/mini-SabiYarn/readme.md

 ## Pretraining a foundational model after SabiYarn

-This repository is built mimicking the SabiYarn, a Lerge Language model trained on major Nigerian languages; Hausa, Igbo, Yoruba, and pidgin.
-The model is only trained for 50 iterations for now and i'll continue over time.
+This repository is built, mimicking the SabiYarn, a Large Language model pre-trained on major Nigerian languages; pidgin, Hausa, Igbo, Yoruba, and English.
+It uses the architecture of GPT-J and is pre-trained on a larger dataset.

+However, the model in this repository uses the GPT-2 architecture and is pre-trained on Hausa, Yoruba, Igbo, and English datasets.